Being prepared before you start nursing school will help you make better decisions later on.

 Another thing to ask yourself is whether the format of a program fits into your life.
 While many students still attend traditional on-campus programs, an increasing number of people are looking for online options that let them pursue higher education while balancing other responsibilities in their lives.
 The good news is that these programs do exist in a hybrid format.
 In these, the hands-on, clinical portion of your coursework will need to be done in person, but most of your nonclinical classes can be taken online.

-Step 4 Meet the prerequisite and admission requirements and apply
+Meet the prerequisite and admission requirements

 Once you’ve decided which schools and programs could be right for you, the next step is to make sure you meet their requirements for prerequisites and admission.